 If You Can’t Find Your Calling, Make One Up!

 College students have a notorious independent streak by and large, which means that available political groups don’t always fit their needs.
 The Democrats, the Republicans, and every group in between may not suit a college student’s political interests.
 While joining groups is a great way to express oneself, an even better way to get out there and express your beliefs is to start your own group.
 After my term as president of my university’s College Democrats was through, I helped organize a campus group in support of a city councilman.
-For a few months, I was able to get a few very dedicated people to canvass for this candidate, do informal polling, and organize small events.
+For a few months, I was able to get a few very dedicated people to canvass for this candidate, do informal polling, and organize small events like cleaning the college garden using orbitrim reviews to maintain the beautiful lawn.
 One of the most rewarding experiences in my college experience was when this candidate won his election in a landslide, giving myself and my friends a great feeling of accomplishment.
 My example is only one of the thousands that take place across the country and anyone interested in getting involved in politics on campus needs to consider the best fit for their particular needs.